A relentless pursuit of a better way to care

 John E. Maupin Jr.

-Dr. Maupin is a retired health care executive with over 40 years of diverse executive leadership experience in academic medicine, public health, ambulatory care and government relations.
-He served as president and chief executive officer of Morehouse School of Medicine for eight years until his retirement in July 2014.
-Prior to that, he was the president and chief executive officer of Meharry Medical College for 12 years.
-His other executive leadership positions have included chief administrative officer of the Morehouse School of Medicine, chief executive officer of Southside Health care, Inc., and Deputy Commissioner Medical Services, Baltimore City Health Department.
-Maupin currently serves as the chair of the board of directors for VALIC Company I, a mutual fund complex sponsored by American International Group, Inc. In the past five years, he has served as a director on the boards of LifePoint Health, Inc. and Regions Financial Corp.
+Dr. Maupin served as a Director on Encompass’s Board of Directors from 2004 until May 2022.
+Dr. Maupin is a retired healthcare executive with over 40 years of diverse executive leadership experience in academic medicine, public health, ambulatory care and government relations.
+He served as President and Chief Executive Officer of Morehouse School of Medicine for eight years until his retirement in July 2014.
+Prior to that, he was the President and Chief Executive Officer of Meharry Medical College for 12 years.
+His other executive leadership positions have included Chief Administrative Officer of the Morehouse School of Medicine, Chief Executive Officer of Southside Healthcare, Inc., and Deputy Commissioner Medical Services, Baltimore City Health Department.
+Dr. Maupin currently serves as the Chair of the Board of Directors for VALIC Company I, a mutual fund complex sponsored by Corebridge Financial, Inc. In the past 10 years, he has served as a Director on the boards of LifePoint Health, Inc. and Regions Financial Corp.
+Dr. Maupin has a distinguished record as a health policy expert, having served on numerous national public health and scientific advisory boards and panels.
+He also has extensive experience working with the legislative and executive branches of federal and state government and agencies within the U.S. Department of Health and Human Services.
+Additionally, he has demonstrated his leadership and character through involvement in board roles in community and civic organizations as well as his 20 year career as a Dental Officer in the U.S. Army Reserves.
+Dr. Maupin brings to the board executive leadership and management skills through his extensive healthcare executive experience as well as his tenure on several boards.

 Gregory S. Rush